material-motion/material-motion/starmap/specifications/streams/MotionObservable-core-animation.md

 [Learn more about Core Animation](http://devstreaming.apple.com/videos/wwdc/2014/419xxli6f60a6bs/419/419_advanced_graphics_and_animation_performance.pdf).

+### Why we don't emit the animation object on the next channel

+So that we may maximize interoperability with existing operators and interactions.

+If we emitted a different `T` value for Core Animation-based streams then we'd have to introduce a new class of operators, interactions, and properties that support these distinct `T` types.
+While this would be more type safe, it would increase the burden on the L2 engineer.
+Rather than simply choose which animation system to use (POP, Core Animation, etc...), the L2 engineer would also have to rewrite all related code to handle the distinct types.

+This spec has decided to lean towards improving the quality of life for an L2 engineer at the cost of increased complexity in the MotionObservable implementation.

 ## Examples

 In the following example we create a point spring stream backed by Core Animation with a `x()`